In this article, I have listed six AutoCAD text related features which can be used to make your CAD workflow more productive.

 In order to convert Mtext to text you can use explode command.
 Select Mtext then type X on the command line and press enter to convert Mtext to text.

 Do you have questions related to this tip?
-Let me know in comments below.
+Let us know in comments below.